SOliv1/ms-cook-corner/README.md

 #### About Page - all image credits curtesy of *Mason Cash*.
 About main section copied from Wikipedia; https://en.wikipedia.org/wiki/Mason_Cash
 *Featurette images and accompanying product information on mixing bowls credited to *Mason Cash* - https://www.masoncash.co.uk/products/mixing-bowls.html
 Second image curtesy of *Dunelm*:- https://i1.adis.ws/i/dm/30563229.jpg?$standardplayerzoom$&img404=noimagedefault

+##### Recipes Manager - is based on the basic CRUD functionaity putting it altogether mini project featured in Code Institute DataCentric Module
+with recipes made up by me as an example.
+T This feature is a basic functioning recipe website.
+New features can easily be added to improve the user experience and functionality.
+#####Technologies used Atlas MongoDB recommended by Code Institute
+Create recipes by
+Adding categories
+Adding recipes
+Editing recipes
+Updating recipes
+Deleting recipes
+Adding category
+Editing category
+Updating category
+Deleting category

+A nice feature to be incorporated - be able to vote in different recipes and be more specific on recipe ingredients.

 ###Family Hub created by Anna Greaves